SteeltoeOSS/NetCoreToolTemplates/DEVELOPER.md

 The message will be logged from the `Configure` method so its signature will need to be changed to inject a logger.
 There's also a corresponding `using` statement for the `ILogger` type.
 However, we only want projects that are generated with the `hello-world` option to have these changes so we'll use the C# `HelloWorldOption` preprocessor directive around our new code.
-Note there are two `Configure` method signatures; one for `netcoreapp2.1` and one for everything else.

 Edit `src/Content/NetCoreTool.Template.WebApi/CSharp/Startup.cs`:
 ```C#